ModelingSimulation/TeachingWriting2020/schedule.md

 ## May 6
 ### Assignments due

+## May 13
-## Date TBD: Additional class for presentations
+Additional class for presentations

 ### Assignments due
 * Final draft of research report